 Surgical Neck Lift

 During your surgical neck lift, Dr. Doherty will make small incisions behind and in front of the ear.
 The goal is for any resultant scar to be well hidden by your hair or curve of the ear.
-Then, he will lift your skin, tissues and muscles, if needed, trimming away any excess.
-If you also have excess pockets of fat in the neck, Dr. Doherty may combine your neck lift with liposuction.
+Then, he will lift your skin and expose the underlying tissues and muscles.
+These are the things that have descended with age and need to be lifted.
+Dr. Doherty will do this surgically and create a tighter, more rejuvenated neckline.
+Next, if he will trim away excess skin.
+If you also have excess pockets of fat in the neck, Dr. Doherty will likely combine your neck lift with liposuction.

 Neck and Chin Liposuction

 Two of the defining features of a youthful looking face are a:

 - Pleasing angle where the neck and chin meet

 Therefore fullness in the neck and chin can create the illusion of excess weight or premature aging when, in fact, neither is true.
 Fatty deposits in the neck and/or under the chin can be especially aging for men who must wear buttoned-up shirts or neckties.
 In many cases, genetics play an important role in creating this problem.
 Many very fit patients complain about fullness of their neck that they just cannot do anything about.
 Liposuction is a surgical procedure in which Dr. Doherty removes excess fat, sculpting a crisper, more youthful looking neck, chin and jawline.